jhl8109/jhl8109/README.md

 - I'm interested in Backend and Blockchain Platforms.
 - I like to go for a walk and do fitness.
 - I'm passionate and planned.
-- I wish I had someone to progamming or study with.

 #### Thank You!